mathisfouques/netflix_clone_flutter/models.md

 Genres associated with the movie (e.g., action, comedy, drama, etc.).

-4. int releaseYear
+4. int? releaseYear

 The year the movie was released.
+Null when the result from the api is not correct.

 5. int id